amaurremi/ownership-types/README.md

 | Paper          | Page 52     | Figure 4       | Figure 6              | Figure 5        |
 | Implementation | `Parser.hs` | `TypeCheck.hs` | `ExecEnvironment.hs`  | `Eval.hs`       |

-The only difference is that this implementation aims to support typing for `null` and for `void` methods.
+The only difference is that this implementation aims to support typing for `null` objects and for `void` methods.

 ## Set Up
 1. Install the [Haskell Platform](https://www.haskell.org/platform/).